Moyvane: Performance

 Performances of music, drama, and storytelling are sometimes held in the Marian Hall.
 Past performances there have included the 'seanchaí' Eddie Lenihan, as well as recitals by other poets.
 A number of talent and comedy sketch shows have been held in the hall over the years.
 In 2004, Gabriel Fitzmaurice presented a radio show on Radio Kerry called 'The Boghole Boys'.
 The show, which aired each Monday night, sometimes included stories, music and poems performed by people from Moyvane and Knockanure.

 Poetry

 "The Village Hall" is a verse by Gabriel Fitzmaurice which tells the tale of the old shows that took place in the performance hall prior to the new one being established.
 "Willie's Car" is a poetic description of a popular village character written by Dan Keane.

 Sport

 Gaelic games

-The local Gaelic Athletic Association club, Moyvane GAA, has won the North Kerry Senior Football Championship 18 times between 1925 and 2003.
+The local Gaelic Athletic Association club, Moyvane GAA, won the North Kerry Senior Football Championship 18 times between 1925 and 2003.
 Moyvane also served as the setting for the 2005 championship final between Listowel Emmets and Ballyduff.